Advanced level English - Britain

 An insoluble issue

-As long as the gulf between rich countries and poor countries remains as great as it is today, there will always be an enormous pressure for dynamic or desperate people to flee poverty or repression and to try and reach a richer country, where they suppose they will reach a better standard of living, and far better social conditions.
+As long as the gulf between rich countries and poor countries remains as great as it is today, and as long as repressive regimes hold sway in many parts of the world, there will always be enormous pressure for dynamic or desperate people to flee poverty or repression and to try and reach a richer country, where they suppose they will enjoy a better standard of living, and far better social conditions.
 Given that the difference in living standards between the richest and the poorest countries of the world is growing all the time, not shrinking, some of them will be right, so it seems unlikely that the flow of immigrants towards richer countries will decline.In many ways, the problem of illegal immigration from poor countries to rich ones is insoluble .
 The image of the good life in western countries is projected worldwide by the media, in the movies and on the Internet.
-As long as there is money to be made from poor people who dream, the criminal gangs who trade in human beings will keep trying to smuggle in passengers in the backs of lorries; and as long as the dream is promoted, people will keep on trying any means they can think of to make their way to Western Europe, and often, preferably, to Britain where they understand the language.
+As long as there is money to be made from poor people who dream, the criminal gangs who trade in human beings will keep trying to smuggle people in the backs of lorries or pack them like sardines into dangerously overloaded small boats.
+And as long as the dream is promoted, people will keep on trying, by any means they can think of, to make their way to Western Europe, and often, preferably, to Britain where they understand the language.

 .